Q. Are tuition fees charged for UMAP programs?

 Q. After the agreement has been signed, what programs can we participate in?

-- A. You can participate in any and all UMAP programs as long as you follow the conditions stated in the Pledge of Agreement
+- A. You can participate in any and all UMAP programs as long as you follow the conditions stated in the Pledge of Agreement.

 Q. Can a student postpone his/her exchange to the next cycle?

-Q. How do we send students to Program B, and how many students can we send?
+Q. How do we send students to Program B and how many students can we send?

-- A. 1.
-As Program B is a bilateral exchange, you need to communicate directly with the host university to negotiate the conditions, such as the tuition fee, and make an agreement.
-It will be up to each host university to determine whether or not they will waive the tuition.
+In case of bilateral student exchange, institutions need to communicate directly with each other to negotiate the conditions, such as tuition fees, and make an agreement.
+It will be up to each Host to determine whether or not they will waive the tuition.